 Whether your organization is a department or agency with the federal, state, or local government, there is a high probability that your critical operations are supported by a legacy mainframe system.
 If this is the case, you have discovered that maintaining your mainframe applications has become a painful experience and will continue to be so as time marches on.

-Regardless of your approach, here are six reasons why your organization needs to modernize mainframe applications.
+Regardless of the mainframe modernization approach, here are six reasons why organization need to modernize mainframe applications.

 While hardware leasing costs are high, they have remained somewhat static and predictable.
 However, software licensing costs are volatile and difficult to calculate: you have probably been surprised by your monthly licensing bill on more than one occasion.
 Mainframe monthly licensing charges can eat up 30 percent of your IT mainframe operating budget.
 Maintenance costs are also high thanks to the costs associated with additional CPU capacity and memory.

-Depending on your modernization approach, your organization can reduce IT costs by up to 90 percent and government entities that have modernized have achieved these kinds of savings.
-For example, with each agency’s unique modernization approach, a recent GAO IT Modernization Study reports that :
+Depending on your modernization approach, your organization can reduce IT costs by up to 80 percent and government entities that have modernized have achieved these kinds of savings.
+For example, with each agency’s unique modernization approach, a GAO IT Modernization Study reports that :